Read Time: 3 minutes

 - Establishing customized schedules for basic tasks, like changing filters or cleaning fans, can help operators maximize the lifespan of each component without risking overuse.

 Neglecting spray booth maintenance is an easy mistake, but it’s one that most operators don’t make a second time.
 Every spray and finish booth requires comprehensive upkeep and maintenance to run efficiently and safely.
 Even something as simple as dirty filters can cause airflow problems in the booth and not run properly.
-This can affect the finish quality of the part being sprayed but can also pose a significant health hazard to workers and may put the site in violation with environmental or occupational safety regulations.
+This can affect the finish quality of the part being sprayed but can also pose a significant health hazard to workers and may put the site in violation of environmental or occupational safety regulations.

 Spray Booths: What Can Go Wrong?

-Like any other piece of machinery, spray booths have multiple components that suffer from wear-and-tear during normal operations.
+Like any other piece of machinery, spray booths have multiple components that suffer from wear and tear during normal operations.
 Routine inspections should include virtually every part of the booth, but there are a few parts that require more attention than others, including: